Skip to content

 API Reference

 This API reference describes the Python interface to the ASI-SSDC SED Builder service.
-The package provides functions to query astronomical sources and convert spectral energy distribution data into various formats.
+The package provides functions to build spectral energy distributions (SEDs) for astronomical sources by querying data from multi-frequency catalogs and converting them into various output formats.

 Note